GitForEdu/odin/README.md

 Odin has been designed and developed by [Petter Grø Rein](https://www.ntnu.edu/employees/pettegre) and [Tore Stensaker Tefre](https://www.ntnu.edu/employees/torestef) as part of a master thesis project supervised by [George Adrian Stoica](https://www.ntnu.edu/employees/stoica) at [The Department of Computer Science (IDI)](https://www.ntnu.edu/idi) at [The Norwegian University of Science and Technology](https://www.ntnu.edu) in Trondheim, Norway.

+Why the name Odin?
+Because we wanted a cool codename for the project.
+We thought maybe to use the name of a god, and found out that Odin was the god of knowledge and wisdom, very fitting for the context of the project.

 ## Getting Started

 After cloning the project, please install necessary packages: